Close Menu

 The same cannot be said when a company is closed via the DS01 strike off option.
 Although this closure method should only be used by solvent companies, sometimes an insolvent company will apply for strike off and occasionally this will go through unchallenged.

-In this instance, however, an outstanding creditor of the insolvent dissolved company can apply to the courts to have the company reinstated to the Companies House register in order for them to continue chasing for the debt which remains unpaid.
-You can only be sure unpayable debts of a company are written off and legally cleared by closing the company via liquidation.
+In this instance, however, an outstanding creditor of the dissolved company can apply to the courts to have the company reinstated to the Companies House register in order for them to continue chasing for the debt which remains unpaid.
+You can only be sure unaffordable debts of a company are written off and legally cleared by closing the company via liquidation.

 Can I be held personally liable for company debt when I close it?